ankitrookie/web3-notes/EXCHANGES.md

 So now if SOL is lot of supply the price of SOL will decrease and same with otheres tokens.
 Same lot of people are buying solan a lot, then SOL price will go up, coz supply is less.

+## Impermanent Loss
+This is regarding, who decided the constants, and constants decide based of of.